 As a research team we applied for Scottish Universities Insight Institute 2017 worth (£20,000) looking into Crafting Growth: Exploring emerging potential & challenges of extended collaboration for Scotland’s craft beer sector.

-I would welcome enquiries from potential research students working on International Marketing; Cultural Differences; Consumer Behaviour; Strategic Marketing; Marketing of SMEs.
+I would welcome inquiries from potential research students working on International Marketing; Cultural Differences; Consumer Behaviour; Strategic Marketing; Marketing of SMEs.

 Waehning N., Karampela M. & Pesonen J. (2018) “‘Craft’ as a contested term: Revealing meaning diversities among consumers in the context of the craft-brewing industry”, in Bell E., Mangia G., Taylor S. & Toraldo L.: The organization of craft work – Identities, Meanings and Materiality, London: Routledge.